Moetsuki/mm-lang/docs/llvm.md

 ## Overview

-The LLVM module (`llvm.rs`) handles the final stage of compilation, transforming the Abstract Syntax Tree into LLVM Intermediate Representation (IR) code.
+The LLVM backend (`src/backend_llvm/llvm.rs`) handles the final stage of compilation, transforming the Abstract Syntax Tree into LLVM Intermediate Representation (IR) code.
 This module manages scope, registers, memory allocation, and code generation for efficient execution.

+Note: Type mapping logic previously inline has been refactored into `src/backend_llvm/type_llvm.rs` and is imported where needed.

 ## Core Architecture